aspose-tasks/Aspose.Tasks-API-References/english/net/aspose.tasks.visualization/pagemargins/left/_index.md

 ---
 title: PageMargins.Left
 second_title: Aspose.Tasks for .NET API Reference
 description: PageMargins property.
-Gets or sets the size of the left margin in inches or centimeters
+Gets or sets the size of the left margin in centimeters
 type: docs
 weight: 40
 url: /net/aspose.tasks.visualization/pagemargins/left/
 ---
 ## PageMargins.Left property

-Gets or sets the size of the left margin in inches or centimeters.
+Gets or sets the size of the left margin in centimeters.

 ```csharp
 public double Left { get; set; }